iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - iOS session-only behavior (no AI history/trends)
   - “Cannot estimate” guidance screens
 - A short excerpt of an AI release checklist (copy review + provenance + storage/sync checks)
+- Links to the user-facing “How to measure” pages (per platform): conditions, step-by-step guidance, and wellness disclaimers

 ---